fac18/week2-BDIM-fiasco/README.md

 You can then run `npm test` to run the tests, or `npm run coverage` to run nyc alongside.

+---

 ### Learning Outcomes

 - [x] Use TDD!
 Follow the 'red, green, refactor' cycle.
-Make it green then make it clean, kids!
+- [x] Make it green then make it clean, kids!
 - [x] Become familiar with using the DOM
 - [x] Make it pretty!

+---

 ### User stories

-So, our user is some very disorganised person, who wants to be able to:
+As a disorganised person I want to:

 - [x] enter tasks so that I don't forget them
 - [x] view the tasks I have added in a list so that I can plan my day